serafimlife/183tracker/README.md

 ### 6. Initialise the database schema *(manual deployment only)*

-Skip this step if you started the full Docker stack in step 5 — the bot container runs schema initialisation automatically on startup.
+Skip this step if you started the full Docker stack in step 5 — the Docker entrypoint (`docker/entrypoint.sh`) runs schema initialisation automatically before the bot process starts.
+If you run the bot directly with `uv run bot` or via systemd **without** Docker, you must run this step manually or you will get `UndefinedTableError: relation "users" does not exist` on startup.

-For manual deployments, run this once after the database is healthy:
+Run this once after the database is healthy:

 ```bash
 uv run python -c "